 As more social networks add algorithms that filter what users see in their news feeds, your organic content may get lost in the shuffle.
 Take advantage of the low-cost advertising features offered by the social networks to promote your content and special offers.

 Most social media advertising is cheaper than traditional advertising, so you don’t have to spend a lot of money to reach more people, increase your audience, and grow your business.

 4. Social media reaches all ages and demographics

-Between 2005 and 2015, usage among ages 30-49 has increased by 69 points from 8 percent to 77 percent.
+While the majority of that percentage are aged 18-29, a substantial amount is attributed to other ages that use social media as well, including 34% of Americans 65 and older.
 So, no matter how young or old your target audience may be, chances are most of them are already logging on and waiting for you to get started.

 5. Social media encourages two-way communication

 Social media gives you the power to learn more about your audience, their interests, and collect feedback.